DavidElesTheFox/render_engine/render_engine/documentation/offscreen-rendering.md

 Create an OffScreenWindow and a WindowTunnel.
 WindowTunnel is the object that connects two Windows.
 (It even can be a chain of windows later).

-The RenderTarget class gonna be the abstraction above a SwapChain or banch of textures.
+The RenderTarget class gonna be the abstraction above a SwapChain or a set of textures.
 ## Consequences

 - Possible load distribution between gpus